tarun-upadhyay/octalogic_tech_ass/README.md

    -   This endpoint is used to store all the bookings of a user
 - GET /api/v1/booking
   - This endpoint is used to get all booked vehicles.
+- DELETE /api/v1/booking/delete/id
+  - This endpoint is used tod delelte booking on basis of id.

 # Thank you for your time

 - Thank you for using this application